dmarshNAIT/dmarshNAIT.github.io/CPSC1012_methods.markdown

 If we write the methods in our method libraries well, we can reuse them over and over and over again!

 A few definitions before we get into examples:
-- A *parameter* is a way to pass values or references into a method.
+- A **parameter** is a way to pass values or references into a method.
 Parameters are defined in the method header.
-- An *argument* is the value we supply to the method when we call it.
+- An **argument** is the value we supply to the method when we call it.
-- Methods can also *return* values to the caller (e.g. `ReadLine()` returns a `string`), but they do not have to.
+- Methods can also **return** values to the caller (e.g. `ReadLine()` returns a `string`), but they do not have to.
 We call those (methods that don't return anything) `void` methods.

 ## Arguments

 ### Passing by value:
-- Passing an argument as a value passes a copy of the value.
+- Passing an argument as a **value** passes a **copy** of the value.
 It doesn't change the original variable/value.
 For example, when I pass an `int` variable as an argument to the method, that  method can use that value, but cannot *change* the value of that variable.

 ### Passing by reference:
 - This means passing in the actual memory location where that value is stored.
 This can change the original value of the variable.
-Arrays are reference types, so they are always passed in as a reference, which means the called method has the ability to view and change its elements.
+Arrays are **reference** types, so they are always passed in as a reference, which means the called method has the ability to view and change its elements.
-- If I want to pass in an `int` (or any other non-reference type) by reference, I need to preface the datatype with `ref` in both the method header and the method call.
+- If I want to pass in an `int` (or any other non-reference type) by reference, I need to preface the datatype with `ref` in both the method header (i.e. the **parameter**) and the method call (i.e. the **argument**).
-  - There is a special kind of reference called an `out` reference: this means the called method can change the value of the referenced variable, but it cannot view the current value.
+  - There is a special kind of reference called an `out` reference: this means the called method can *change* the value of the referenced variable, but it cannot *view* the current value.
 To use an `out` reference, we preface the datatype with `out` in both the method header and the method call.
   - An example of a `System` method that uses an `out` reference is `TryParse`:
     ```csharp
     string userInputString;